Digiex/M4V-Converter/README.md

 In order to work properly this script will need root permissions.

 If your on OS X you will need [Homebrew](http://brew.sh).
-You will also need ffmpeg and bash.
-To get these execute 'brew install bash ffmpeg' in terminal.
+You will also need ffmpeg.
+To get this execute 'brew install ffmpeg' in terminal.

 This script works with linux, tested on Ubuntu 14.04.
 Just make sure [FFMPEG](https://trac.ffmpeg.org/wiki/UbuntuCompilationGuide) is installed.

 Usage
 -----

-This script can be runned via terminal manually or you can set it up to run automaticlly via cron.
+This script can be runned via terminal manually via 'sudo ./m4v.sh' or you can set it up to run automaticlly via cron.
 To do this you just need to execute this 'su', type the root passsword.
 Now execute 'crontab -e'.
 Then paste in the following.
 You should also edit the options before using it.

-OS X:

-	SHELL=/usr/local/bin/bash
-	PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-	* */3 * * * /Users/Digiex/Scripts/m4v.sh

-Linux:

 	* */3 * * * /Users/Digiex/Scripts/m4v.sh